 that the customer failed to master in previous training.

-A justification for the VAT Specialized Evaluation service that includes the skills to be addressed must be on the VR3121, Referral for Work Readiness Services.
+A justification for the VAT Specialized Evaluation service that includes the skills to be addressed must be on the VR5000, Referral for Provider Services.

 Examples of skills addressed during an evaluation include, but are not limited to: